In-patient luxury rehab center in Thailand

 11. Methamphetamine addiction

-Behavioral addictions are non-substance addictions indicated by a compulsive need to engage in certain behaviors despite the harmful consequences they cause.
+Behavioral addictions are non-substance addictions characterized by a compulsive need to engage in maladaptive behaviors.
 The main types of behavioral addiction are sex addiction, food addiction, porn addiction, work addiction, and exercise addiction.
-These addictions often stem from underlying mental health disorders, life stresses, and changes in the brain.
-According to a paper from the Annual Review of Clinical Psychology, persons with behavioral addictions may have other one or two types of addiction too.
-The main treatment method is psychotherapy.
-Many behavioral addiction disorders can be treated in treatment centers or rehabs.
+Behavioral addiction may physically, mentally, and socially affect an individual.
+These addictions are often caused by underlying mental health disorders, life stresses, and changes in the brain.
+According to a 2018 paper from the Annual Review of Clinical Psychology by Dr. Nancy M. Petry, Dr. Kristyn Zajac, and Dr. Meredith K. Ginley of the University of Connecticut School of Medicine, persons with behavioral addictions may have one or two concurrent types of addictions.
+The primary treatment method is psychotherapy.
+Behavioral addiction disorders can be treated in treatment centers or rehabs.

 Tired woman at a desk